GW2. New to WvW. A beginner’s guide for Guild Wars 2 World vs World. WvW Guild Wars 2. 2023.

 Playstyles and Builds

-World vs World can be played solo, in small groups or in massive groups, but we basically separate the playstyles in the main two, these are the following:
+World vs World can be played solo, in small groups, in massive groups, and anywhere in between.
+For simplicity we will separate the playstyles into the main two:

 Roaming usually involves parties of 1-5 with each member playing a similar role of having a decent amount of self-sustain and mobility to be able to handle disengaging lost or unfavorable fights.
 There can be roles within a roaming group like hybrid supports and DPS but generally it is more effective to play builds that are role-independent when in smaller fights.
 Still you can bring utility to allies and just by being aware of their positioning will make a huge difference to split the enemy pressure.
 Roamers will usually look to capture and defend smaller objectives or look for kills on other roamers or isolated players to split the enemy zerg.
 Roamers can totally engage in bigger groups as well and attack their backline and bait cooldowns.

 Zerging usually involves parties of 15 or more with each member playing a specific role within the group.
 By themselves, zerging builds have many weaknesses, but when grouped up with other zerg builds that fill in those gaps by giving you mobility, giving you boons, healing you, or demolishing the enemy they become deadly efficient.
 Zergs will often go for the largest objectives on the map and attempt to siege and wipe out the enemy frontline forces.
 Usually you will be following a Commander Tag and joining their squad you can participate more actively on the group.
 Some very organized groups might ask you to join voice comms and run specific “meta” builds but you aren’t forced to do it if you don’t want.
 However, if you decide to join comms or even a guild is always a good decision as you can learn by listening to the commander calls.

 You can check all the builds that you might need for every playstyle and every class here: